-1. The relief requested by the California Energy Storage Alliance in its June 10, 2020 Petition for Modification of Decision 20-01-021 and Decision 16-06-055 to immediately authorize Self-Generation Incentive Program administrators to transfer funds between technology incentive budgets is approved, with modifications.
+1. The relief requested by the California Energy Storage Alliance in its

+June 10, 2020 Petition for Modification of Decision 20-01-021 and

+Decision 16-06-055 to immediately authorize Self-Generation Incentive

+Program administrators to transfer funds between technology incentive budgets is approved, with modifications.

-2. Pacific Gas & Electric Company (PG&E), Southern California Edison Company (SCE), Southern California Gas Company (SoCalGas), and the Center for Sustainable Energy (CSE) shall immediately transfer \$100 million in funds from the Large-Scale General Market budget to the Non-Residential Equity Budget and \$8.5 million in funds from the Large-Scale General Market budget to the Residential Equity Budget as follows:
+Pacific Gas & Electric Company (PG&E), Southern California Edison Company (SCE), Southern California Gas Company (SoCalGas), and the Center for Sustainable Energy (CSE) (Program Administrators or PAs) shall immediately transfer \$100 million in funds from the Large-Scale General Market budget to the Non-Residential Equity Budget and \$8.5 million in funds from the Large-Scale General Market budget to the Residential Equity Budget as follows.
+If fewer funds remain in an individual PA's Large-Scale General Market Budget on the date the PA effectuates the fund transfer ordered in this decision, the PA shall transfer as many of the directed funds as remain available (i.e., the funds have not been allocated as of the date of the fund transfer) and shall proportionally reduce the amount transferred to the Non-Residential and Residential Equity Budgets, as needed.

-SGIP PA Non-Residential Equity Residential
+SGIP PA Non-Residential Equity Funds Residential Equity Funds PG&E \$36,000,000 \$6,700,000

-Funds Equity Funds

-PG&E \$36,000,000 \$6,700,000

 SCE \$48,000,000 \$1,200,000

 SoCalGas \$10,000,000 \$0

 CSE \$5,000,000 \$600,000

 TOTAL: \$100,000,000 \$8,500,000

-3. Pacific Gas & Electric Company, Southern California Edison Company,

-Southern California Gas Company, and the Center for Sustainable Energy shall:
+Pacific Gas & Electric Company, Southern California Edison Company, Southern California Gas Company, and the Center for Sustainable Energy shall:

-- (a) Each file a Tier 1 advice letter within 30 days from adoption of this decision confirming the fund transfers adopted in this decision; - (b) Each run a one-time-only random lottery, with no prioritization criteria, on all Non-Residential Equity Budget applications received on May 12, 2020 that have been accepted but are not yet under review and use these lotteries to reserve the \$100 million fund transfer adopted in this decision; - (c) Use the one-time-only lottery to determine a wait list for the remaining Non-Residential Equity Budget applications, if any, for applications submitted on May 12, 2020, after all of the \$100 million in transferred funds have been reserved, and, if any funds remain or later become available to the Non-Residential Equity Budget, reserve these funds by the wait list order determined by lottery for applications submitted on May 12, 2020, and then in the order of the date/time the application was received for applications submitted after May 12, 2020; - (d) Define individual applicant entity as described in this decision; - (e) Apply a \$5 million per-entity Non-Residential Equity Budget incentive award cap to the applications subject to the lottery ordered in this decision, and any additional waitlist; and, - (f) Continue to apply the \$5 million per-entity Non-Residential Equity Budget incentive award cap until such time as there are no additional unique applicant entities with applications under review that have not yet had incentives reserved.
+- (a) Each file a Tier 1 advice letter within 20 days from adoption of this decision confirming the fund transfers adopted in this decision; - (b) Each run a one-time-only random lottery, with no prioritization criteria, on all Non-Residential Equity Budget applications received on May 12, 2020 that have been accepted but are not yet under review and use these lotteries to reserve the \$100 million fund transfer adopted in this decision; - (c) Use the one-time-only lottery to determine a wait list for the remaining Non-Residential Equity Budget applications, if any, for applications submitted on May 12, 2020, after all of the \$100 million in transferred funds have been reserved, and, if any funds remain or later become available to the Non-Residential Equity Budget, reserve these funds by the wait list order determined by lottery for applications submitted on May 12, 2020, and then in the order of the date/time the application was received for applications submitted after May 12, 2020; - (d) Define individual applicant entity as described in this decision; - (e) Each individually apply a \$5 million per-entity Non-Residential Equity Budget incentive award cap to the applications subject to the lotteries as ordered in this decision, and any additional waitlist;

+- (f) If additional funds subsequently become available, continue to apply the \$5 million per-entity